liveha/NMBU-BIO326/Polishing_ONT-contigs.md

 ```

-NB: We have simplified it in this session, and made templates that you can copy from directory or that you can copy paste from this document and into the txt file.
-The only thing you will need to change when we create the job script for polishing (below) and evaluation is:
+NB: We have simplified it in this session, and made templates that you can copy to your directory, or that you can copy paste from this document and into the txt file.
+The only thing you will need to change when we create the job script for **polishing** is:
 1)  --job-name
 2)  #Paths